Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 You would be crazy to buy this product in 2024 and trust that the company will rectify the problems quickly.
 The software bugs like dropped power data appear fixable.
 Still, much of the software glue between different aspects of the ecosystem may have systemic implications and not so easily changed – for example, with the efficiency of the various ways you get routes and structured training plans onto Dura.
 Then we come to the hardware issues like the poorly responsive touchscreen and overly sensitive digital crown – are they fixable without improved hardware components?

 I dislike writing negative reviews and always try to see why any given product might be useful for someone other than myself, i.e. you.
-There are too many errors for me to spend more time on this.
+There are too many flaws for me to spend more time on this.
 Don’t buy it.
 You see very few detailed critical reviews because they do not generate affiliate revenue yet require a week of work.
 If you want to support critical reviews, please buy me a coffee or subscribe.
 I’ve just saved you 250 bucks, right?
 Thank you.

 October 2024 Firmware